The Best Computer for Photo Editing

 On one hand, you will tend to go for Windows for its variety of software and liberty of customization/use, and more affordable price generally speaking.
 On the other hand, if you’re looking for a reliable machine that will rarely crash or freeze with a controlled environment and hardware (but more pricy), you’ll go for macOS.

 What do you want out of your machine?
 How do you plan to use it?
 Do you like being locked in your home studio with all your hardware and bells and whistles?
 Or do you like being on the go?

-The question of form factor is being turned on its head in today’s day and age, with computers taking one new roles and missions like never before.
+The question of form factor became a crucial point in today’s day and age, with computers taking one new role and mission like never before.
 There are tablet PCs, modular PCs, dumb terminals, and many more.
-It’s even possible to build your own laptop nowadays with components that no manufacturer would even dream of selling in a product, or you can choose to stuff a full-sized PC into a small suitcase to make for a travelling workstation.
+It’s even possible to build your own laptop nowadays with components that no manufacturer would even dream of selling in a product, or you can choose to stuff a full-sized PC into a small suitcase to make for a traveling workstation.

 More so than now, the choice truly is yours.
 Fortunately, as far as components and specifications go, they can still be classified into desktop-grade or laptop-grade.
 The exception to this is All-In-One PCs, which can offer in the same body two different versions: a cheap model with laptop grade hardware and a pricier model with desktop-grade hardware.

 This is especially true for Mac computers since they tend to have a wide variety of prices for any one model of computer.
 Therefore, it is important to be informed of the variety of components that exist in order to make sure you know what you’re getting into, and what your computer is giving back to you.

 But what components are necessary in the first place?